 This proactive measure lets them know that your company has their best interests at heart, and gives you a better insight into the specific issues facing the players in their market.

 Example: “Hello [prospect].
-A lot of our clients have recently been experiencing [emerging challenge].
+A lot of our clients have recently been experiencing [emerging challenges].
 Have you been seeing the same issues?
 We’ve found that [tip] tends to help.
 If you’d like to hear more, how about a call next Friday?”

 6. Offer some actionable advice